github4ak/dataviscourse-pr-avalanche-explorer/README.md

 We used [Visual Studio](https://code.visualstudio.com/) as our editor along with [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) for live reloads.

 ## Website
-The project is hosted [here](https://github4ak.github.io/dataviscourse-pr-avalanche-explorer/).
+The project is hosted [here](https://github4ak.github.io/dataviscourse-pr-avalanche-explorer/). <br/>
+[Best viewed at a screen resolution of 1366x768 at 67% zoom on Chrome browser]

 ## Authors
 * [Abishek Krishnan](https://github.com/github4ak)